hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 A `linux_os_config` block supports the following:

-* `swap_file_size_mb` - (Optional) Specifies the size of swap file on each node in MB.
+* `swap_file_size_mb` - (Optional) Specifies the size of the swap file on each node in MB.
 Changing this forces a new resource to be created.

 * `sysctl_config` - (Optional) A `sysctl_config` block as defined below.
 Changing this forces a new resource to be created.